conductor-sdk/conductor-examples/javaascript/README.md

 So lets imagine we want to build a delivery workflow.
 For the purpose of this exercise we will imagine that we get a request from our fakeDeliveryApp user that wants to send a package from an origin to a package destination.
 We as an app that has both registered clients and registered riders (people willing to take our package for a fee) will be in charge to connect the best fitting rider to do the job.
 For this we will pull our registered riders. pick the best candidates (the ones most near to our package) and let them compete to win the ride.

+Im of course oversimplifying, The intent is to show the use of conductor as a way of building an application with small constructs or blocks.
+Achieving by this not only a working app but documentation for free, Since the end application can be seen as a nice diagram that describes the flow of our state and the interaction of the pieces

 ## What we need

 - Registered Riders.